-In our previous post, we described the first principle of lean management in as many details as possible: "Eliminate waste."
-It's all about making the system as "lean" and flexible, ready for adapting to an everchanging environment.
+Our previous post described the first principle of lean management in as much detail as possible: "Eliminate waste."
+It's all about making the system "lean" and flexible, ready for adapting to an ever-changing environment.

 Now we will talk about all the other six principles designed to keep companies agile:

 - Amplify learning

 - Decide as late as possible

 Classic management often fails to see the importance of learning.
 The time spent learning is considered wasted, as it could have been used better by working.
 We all know this is not entirely true.
 Learning benefits us not only in the long run, but it's also necessary for solving problems in the near future.
 This is why we should always dedicate sufficient time to research, spiking, and refinement, especially in bigger initiatives.

 A piece of useful advice could be to prioritize tasks that you can learn the most from.
 This way, you could kill two birds with one stone - move forward with your projects while squeezing out knowledge from them and minimizing future waste.